A HISTORY OF ENGLAND IN THE 19th CENTURY

 Chartism then fizzled out.
 For one thing it lacked middle class support and had no support among MPs.
 For another in the late 1840s conditions for the working class in Britain were improving and discontent was declining.

 However further reform did eventually follow.
-In 1867 most workers in the towns were given the vote and in 1872 the Ballot Act introduced voting by secret ballot.
-In 1884 farm labourers were given the vote.
+In 1867 more men were given the vote and in 1872 the Ballot Act introduced voting by secret ballot.
+In 1884 still more men were given the vote.
+However not all men in Britain could vote until 1918.

 Meanwhile in 1835 the Municipal Corporations Act reformed town governments.
 A uniform system of town government was formed.